 Citation Linker allows you to enter your citation and find out whether or not the University Libraries provides full text.
 To use Citation Linker you must, at a minimum, know the title of the journal, magazine or newspaper the article is in (e.g. Journal of Clinical Nursing, New York Times); or either have a PMID or DOI number.

-Search for the title of the journal, magazine or newspaper (e.g. Newsweek, Journal of Anthropology).
+Search or browse for the title of the journal, magazine or newspaper (e.g. Newsweek, Journal of Anthropology).
 Then search within the publication for your article or topic.